EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ince} 2012, Convolutional Neural Networks (CNNs) have dominated in various computer vision tasks benefit from their inherent inductive biases such as translation invariance and local sensitivity.
-However, it is difficult for CNNs to perceive the global feature dependencies of image features due to the limited receptive field of convolutional kernels.
-This issue restricts the further development and applications of CNNs~\cite{xu2022transformers, li2022brain}.
-Meanwhile, the rapid development of transformers~\cite{vaswani2017attention, devlin2018bert} in Natural Language Processing (NLP) has attracted worldwide attention from computer vision researchers~\cite{khan2022transformers, han2022survey, shi2023visualization, chen2024hint}.
-Compared with CNNs, transformers are excellent at modeling long-range dependencies of feature representations and capturing global contextual information~\cite{gu2022multi, zhang2022eatformer, ma2023cascade}.
-These two properties are critical for improving the performance of networks in image classification~\cite{chen2021crossvit, bhojanapalli2021understanding, lin2021eapt}, object detection~\cite{carion2020end, zhu2020deformable, jiao2023dilateformer}, and other vision tasks~\cite{xue2022deep, hsu2023video, he2023hierarchical, lin2023steformer}.
+\IEEEPARstart{O}{ver} {the past decade, Convolutional Neural Networks (CNNs) have made extraordinary contributions to the field of computer vision in accordance with the development of deep learning technologies and hardware computing units~\cite{liu2022convnet, yao2023dual, liu2024vmamba}.
+This success can be attributed to the pyramidal structural design of CNNs and their inherent inductive biases, such as translation invariance and local sensitivity.} However, it is {challenging} for CNNs to {explicitly model the importance of global contextual information because of} the limited receptive fields {possessed by} convolutional kernels.
+This issue restricts the further development and applications of CNNs~\cite{wang2023crossformer++, papa2024survey}. {Moreover}, {inspired by the success of Transformers~\cite{choi2024efficient, chen2024survey} in the Natural Language Processing (NLP) field, a question has been raised: What happens when transformers are applied in the field of computer vision?
+The original Vision Transformer (ViT)~\cite{dosovitskiy2020image} is a significant milestone that first incorporated a Transformer into vision tasks, which demonstrates superior performance in computer vision tasks, {and have attracted} widespread attention worldwide~\cite{han2022survey, liu2023survey}.}